computerguided/rest-to-websocket/README.md

 For the authentication, a bearer token is used.
 This token is configured in External application configuration by the user.
 It is added to the HTTP POST request as a unique bearer token in the "Authorization" header.

 There are two problems associated with this:
-* It might be difficult to obtain an IP address that is externally – i.e. publicly – accessible in an office IT infrastructure.
+* It might be difficult to obtain an IP address that is externally – i.e. publicly – accessible in an office IT infrastructure.<br><br>
 * Every local application will have a different IP address which needs to be changed in the external application configuration.

 ## Solution